jonathanpotter/k8s-mini-lab/README.md

 ```

 ## Free Workshop
-You can learn more by attending the free CaaS Workshop.
-Register [online](https://it2.spt.ford.com/sites/dev/Lists/RegisterForEvent/newform.aspx).
+You can learn more by attending the free K8S Workshop.
+Register [online](https://workshop-link.com).
 The workshop is offered monthly.